luishpinto/cm-hydraulic-data-set/README.md

 ### Attribute Information:

 The data set was experimentally obtained with a hydraulic test rig.
-This test rig consists of a primary working and a secondary cooling-filtration circuit which are connected via the oil tank [1], [2].
+This test rig consists of a primary working and a secondary cooling-filtration circuit which are connected via the oil tank.
 The system cyclically repeats constant load cycles (duration 60 seconds) and measures process values such as pressures, volume flows and temperatures while the condition of four hydraulic components (cooler, valve, pump and accumulator) is quantitatively varied.

 ### Attribute Information: